Student Conduct Process

-The primary function of the St. Mary’s University judicial process is to address issues of student misconduct within the University community.
-A student who believes that a University decision, act or condition affecting him or her is illegal, unjust, or creates an unnecessary hardship is encouraged to contact the Dean of Students office at 210-436-3714 to learn more about the University process for addressing their concerns.
+The primary function of the St. Mary’s University student conduct process is to address issues of student misconduct within the University community.
+A student who believes that a University decision, act or condition affecting him or her is illegal, unjust, or creates an unnecessary hardship is encouraged to contact the Vice Provost for Student Development and Dean of Students office at 210-436-3714 to learn more about the University process for addressing their concerns.

-The Dean of Students can assist students with issues such as academic problems; mistreatment by any university employee; wrongful assessment of fees; records and registration errors; student employment; and discrimination because of race, national origin, sex, marital status, religion, age, or disability.
+The Vice Provost for Student Development and Dean of Students can assist students with issues such as academic problems; mistreatment by any university employee; wrongful assessment of fees; records and registration errors; student employment; and discrimination because of race, national origin, sex, marital status, religion, age, or disability.